mostertg/fds/src/03_queues.md

 ```

-To specify the generic type produced by PQFunctor, we can write a description like this.
+To specify the generic type produced by `PQFunctor`, we can write a description like this.

 ```{ocaml}